CelduinX/Celduin-s-Modpack/README.md

-# Celduin Modpack
+# Celduin's Modpack

-Welcome to the **Celduin Modpack**, specially crafted for the **Celduin Minecraft Server**!
+Welcome to the **Celduin's Modpack**, specially crafted for the **Celduin Minecraft Server**!
 This modpack offers a rich and diverse gameplay experience, combining exploration, adventure, and utility mods to elevate your Minecraft journey.

 ### Modrinth Links
 - [Celduin's Modpack](https://modrinth.com/modpack/celduins-modpack)